Terry Branstad: U.S. Ambassador to China

 In December 2016 President-elect Donald Trump chose Branstad to serve as US Ambassador to China, succeeding Max Baucus.
 Branstad accepted the offer within one day after meeting with Trump in New York.
 Trump cited Branstad's decades of experience with China while governor of Iowa.
 Xi Jinping, China's paramount leader, considers Branstad an "old friend".
 Branstad's relationship with Xi dates to 1985, when Xi, then a young official from Hebei Province, headed a five-man agricultural delegation to Iowa.
 Branstad's hearing before the U.S. Senate Foreign Relations Committee was held on May 2, 2017.

 Branstad was confirmed by the Senate on May 22, 2017, in an 82 to 13 vote.
 He resigned as governor on May 24, 2017, in a ceremony at the Iowa State House, and was immediately sworn in as U.S. Ambassador to China.
 His appointment marked the third time in a decade that a politician resigned a statewide office to become the Ambassador to China; Jon Huntsman Jr. resigned as governor of Utah in 2009, and Max Baucus resigned as U.S. senator from Montana in 2014.

+In October 2018, the Financial Times reported that Branstad opposed a proposal by White House Senior Advisor Stephen Miller to halt the issuance of student visas to Chinese nationals, making it impossible for Chinese citizens to study in the United States.
+Branstad argued that such a ban would harm US trade to China and hurt small American universities more than the elite ones.

 In May 2019, Branstad traveled to Tibet Autonomous Region amid heightening trade tensions between the United States and China.
 This diplomatic journey was designed to give the United States a better perception of Tibet and its people, cultural practices, and life.

-Branstad stepped down as U.S. Ambassador to China in early October 2020.
+Branstad resigned as U.S. Ambassador to China in early October 2020, at the request of President Donald Trump to help with his 2020 presidential campaign.

+World Food Prize

+On January 24, 2023, it was announced that Branstad would become president of the World Food Prize Foundation.

+Branstad announced his retirement on November 19, 2024, and formally retired in February 2025.